robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-8-mentor-materials.md

 #### Focused development area

-- Teacher regularly checks for pupils' understanding when they are modelling processes or explaining concepts, especially of important and challenging aspects pupils need to have secured.
+- Teacher regularly checks for pupils’ understanding when they are modelling processes or explaining concepts, especially of important and challenging aspects pupils need to have secured.
 - Teacher checks for understanding of the whole class at key points in the lesson.
-- Teacher efficiently adapts teaching in response to pupils' gaps in understanding to enable them to be ready to apply their learning.
+- Teacher efficiently adapts teaching in response to pupils’ gaps in understanding to enable them to be ready to apply their learning.

 ### Development area 3: You do